Folic Acid for a Healthy Baby

 One of the earliest structures to form is the neural tube.
 This structure is flat

-at first, but rolls into a tube by only one month after conception to become the brain
+at first.
+But it rolls into a tube by only 1 month after conception to become the

-Without enough folic acid, the cells in this structure can’t function or grow properly
+Without enough folic acid, the cells in this structure can’t function or grow correctly

 and the tube doesn’t close.
 The spine, skull, and brain can be affected, with open